European firms get 'crumbs' from China's Belt and Road: business group

 Those European companies that did get involved did so mainly through Chinese business partners or the government, and usually their role was to provide specific technologies or expertise that the Chinese side lacked, the report said.

+Both Chinese and foreign companies can participate in BRI projects through open, transparent means, Chinese foreign ministry spokesman Geng Shuang told a daily briefing in Beijing on Thursday.
+Many European firms have participated in the BRI, he said.

-Chinese national champions were also gaining “monopolistic power” in some BRI countries by building digital infrastructure that involved complete packages of software and hardware based on Chinese standards.
+Chinese national champions were also gaining “monopolistic power” in some BRI countries by building digital infrastructure that involved complete packages of software and hardware based on Chinese standards, according to the Chamber’s report.

 Such companies benefited from heavy state support at home, which helped them beat international competitors.